ChannelUndefined/KHS-MC-modpack/README.md

 # Standard Installation
 Installed Fabric the ordinary way?
 No problemo again!

-You will need to find your mods folder.
 Make sure you have opened the Fabric install in Minecraft Launcher at least once before doing this.

-- Step 1: Enter Windows file explorer.
+- Step 1: Press "Win+R"
-- Step 2: Navigate to Minecraft's installation path
+- Step 2: type "%appdata%" in the run bar and hit enter

-Minecraft's directory is located as follows: C:/Users/(user)/AppData/Roaming/.minecraft
+- Step 3: Open the folder named ".minecraft"

-- Step 3: Open the folder named "mods"
+- Step 4: Open the folder named "mods"
-- Step 4: Select all of the files in the "Modpack" folder you downloaded earlier, and drag them into the "mods" folder.
+- Step 5: Select all of the files in the "Modpack" folder you downloaded earlier, and drag them into the "mods" folder.
-- Step 5: Close Windows File Explorer and launch Minecraft
+- Step 6: Close Windows File Explorer and launch Minecraft

 Sucess!
 All mods have been installed!